spc-group/ioc-austin/README.rst

 Each deployed robot will likely need to perform unique tasks, and so it is likely that this IOC will be extended.
 The best place to start is in ``src/austin/actions.py``.
-Each action here should encapsulated to a single function.
+Each action here should encapsulate a single function.
 Caproto provides the ``@pvfunction`` decorator to convert the function signature to PVs for the arguments, plus extras for processing the function, retrieving the return value, and monitoring its status.
-As before, the function provided to ``@pvfunction`` must be awaitable (i.e. use the ``async`` keyword), and any long-running, synchronous functions called should be run in a separate executor.
+As before, the function provided to ``@pvfunction`` must be awaitable (i.e. use the ``async`` keyword), and any long-running, synchronous functions called should be run in a separate executor (still work-in-progress).

 caproto vs EPICS
 ================